DataFire/Integrations/integrations/generated/osf/README.md

     * links `object`: Links to alternative representations of the file entity.
       * delete `string`: The Waterbutler API route for file deletions.
       * download `string`: The Waterbutler API route for file downloads.
+      * html `string`: A link to the file on the OSF.
       * info `string`: A link to the page to view a file's information or a folder's contents.
       * move `string`: The Waterbutler API route for file moves.
       * new_folder `string`: The Waterbutler API route for creating a new subfolder (does not exist for files).
+      * render `string`: A Waterbutler API route for rendering the file.
       * self `string`: A link to the detail page for the file.
       * upload `string`: The Waterbutler API route for file uploads.
     * relationships `object`: Links to other entities or entity collections that have a relationship to the file entity.